joshbegley/nyt-latest/README.md

 https://www.nytimes.com/interactive/2026/06/09/world/asia/north-korea-china-xi-kim-summit.html

 **Man Arrested in ‘Brutal’ Stabbing in Belfast, Police Say**\
-`The suspect, whom the police described as in his 30s and believed to be Somali, is alleged to have attacked another man in his 40s in an episode in Belfast that was recorded and spread quickly online.`\
+`The suspect, who the police said is in his 30s and Sudanese, is alleged to have attacked another man in an assault in Belfast that was recorded and spread quickly online.`\
 https://www.nytimes.com/2026/06/09/world/europe/belfast-stabbing-arrest-northern-ireland.html

 **Word Choices**\